Research and Policy

 Excelencia’s Policy Agenda

-Excelencia’s policy agenda advocates for accelerating Latino student success to close gaps in degree attainment based on Excelencia’s most recent research and analysis of Latinos in higher education.
-Four policy issues were continually raised among leading institutions committed to supporting Latino student success: 1) affordability, 2) institutional capacity, 3) retention and transfer, and 4) workforce preparation.
+Excelencia’s policy agenda advocates for accelerating Latino student success while increasing all student success to close gaps in degree attainment based on Excelencia’s most recent research and analysis of Latinos in higher education.
+Four policy issues were continually raised among leading institutions committed to supporting Latino, and all, student success: 1) workforce, 2) institutional capacity, 3) college affordability, and 4) retention and transfer.